open0x20/web-mpwboard/README.md

    </v-container>
 </Sheet>
 ```
-For more detailed code look up the examples view in `src/views/Examples.vue`.
+For more insights look up the examples view in `src/views/Examples.vue`.

 ## Tips & Tricks
 * If you have trouble integrating your application within an iframe, don't forget the CORS